-This exclusion does not apply to a canceled debt to the extent that real property, which was security for the debt, is located outside of the Hurricane Katrina disaster area.
+You may qualify for this relief if your main home on the applicable disaster date was located in a Midwestern disaster area.
+This exclusion does not apply to a canceled debt to the extent that real property, which was security for the debt, is located outside a Midwestern disaster area.
+For more information, see Publication 4492-B.